mattuzik/Tasty-Pizza/README.md

 * Local Storage
 * BEM

-The GP link will be soon
+The GP link will appear soon